DhaeyerWolf/ICS-OT_wireshark_profiles/README.md

     └── Profile4.zip
 ```

-# How To Use The Profiles
+# How to Use the Profiles
 1. Simply download the profile you want (they are all zipped).
 2. Then from your Wireshark GUI, right click on the lower right corner of the Wireshark GUI - in the Profile box.
 3. Then simply select: Import> from zip file, and pick the file from your downloads directory.
 Now you can select the newly imported profile!!

 # Contribute
 Create a pull request with a ZIP file containing your profile.
-If possible create a profile specific per protocol, if not possible, please clearly state the usecase of the profile in the name of the profile's name.
+If possible, create a profile specific to the protocol; if not possible, please clearly state the use case of the profile in the name of the profile's name.

 # Credits
 - https://github.com/amwalding/wireshark_profiles